skellis46/slipbox/artistic research and ecosystems.md

 - perhaps inherent is not the right word -- both scenarios are constructions.
 If not 'inherent' and 'invasive' then what?
 I suspect they are still useful -- but it's a different question from what is there?
 And what if one of the practices was reading 'philosophy', does that make it inherent (akin to reading graphic novels)?

-## Hypothetical scenario 1: inherent

-keep in mind interacting, found, particular.

-- hanging over this are two historical practices as an artist: screendance, and choreography.
-They are inescapable.
-When I make timelapses I work with and through the eyes/frames of screendance and choreography.
-Caught or wrapped in my identity/history/practice.
-- how to separate (or keep together) process and product?

-mention that vimeo thing about practice-research -- and past practices interacting with current ... the diagram dude.

-What was the practice or practices? (which might be distinct from what is able to be seen/noticed in the output or outcome of those practices). c.f. those things that are evident in the outcome.

-- timelapses
-- falling slowly
-- after effects: formal properties and developing that format/form
-- observations/listening outside -- each day, regularly.
-Being outside.
-- reading graphic novels (Zerocalcare, Harari)
-- writing and collecting: this body
-- reading on more-than-human

-These are not abstract entities, constructed by me or others and then introduced for some stated or unstated reason.
-They are aspects of the work table as ecosystem that are inherent to the video artwork in particular.

-For this scenario I acknowledged the delicate balance of the ecosystem, and my goal was not to introduce any new or unfamiliar species.
-Indeed, as my eyes, senses and desires (observer effect) adjusted to the particularities of the work table top, I started finding new materials and interactions peculiar to the ecosystem.
-The part of the ecosystem most useful was the video artwork _Children of the Soil_.

-For example, within the video I can clearly see obvious the influence of graphic novels (appropriation?), and thinking and practices that relate to the term more-than-human coined by David Abram and _The Spell of the Sensuous: Perception and Language in a More-Than-Human World_ (New York: Vintage, 1996) -- check this (got this from Bridle) -- but even this is a stretch.

-- what are the strands of research dialogue for children of the soil?
-	+ graphic novels
-	+ other-than-human
-	+ screendance
-	+ eco-somatics
-	+ temporal experiments in film

-## Hypothetical scenario 2: invasive species

-a bubble-like version of COTS that references other works that it is not in dialogue with or can never be in dialogue with.
-Use an example of the bubble and just how common it is.
-All dead men.
-Tone is "I could do this."
-Renders the work inert.
-Like burying it, or putting it in a coffin with these men.
-These are different ecosystems.
-Can I describe without judging?
-Talk to implications of.
-Like entering a crowded bar in which no one pays you any attention whatsoever.
-Can't order a drink.
-Nothing.
-No matter how much you tell people "I am here."
-More akin to gerrymandering

 ### looking at the JAR 26 (arbitrary) - could also add V27